jengroff/music-api-pdm/README.md

 - Docker, GitHub Actions, and Heroku
 - Pytest fixtures and tests
 - Black code formatting
+- The included `env.sample` shows the environment variables you need to set

 # Run the app ->